hdc8890/testapp/README.md

 ## Development server

 Run `nx serve bank-app` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.
+Run `nx serve bank-api` for the NestJS API required for this example host on http://localhost:3333/api.

 ## Understand this workspace